ad220/gopro-qr-control-connectiq/README.md

 # <p align="center"> <br/> <img src="doc/logo128.png" alt="remote icon" width="128"/> <br/> <br/> GoPro QR Control for Garmin<br/> </p>
-A ConnectIQ widget which can generate QR codes to control a Labs enabled GoPro camera (more info for GoPro Labs on the [official website](https://gopro.com/fr/fr/info/gopro-labs) and their [GitHub page](https://gopro.github.io/labs/control/)).
+A ConnectIQ widget which can generate QR codes to control a Labs enabled GoPro camera (more info about GoPro Labs on the [official website](https://gopro.com/fr/fr/info/gopro-labs) and their [GitHub page](https://gopro.github.io/labs/control/)).
+Heavily inspired from the QR Control app on Android and Massimo Artizzu's "Let's develop a QR Code Generator" [blog post series](https://dev.to/maxart2501/let-s-develop-a-qr-code-generator-part-i-basic-concepts-510a)

 ## Features